imadosrikos/alx-system_engineering-devops/0x02-shell_redirections/README.md

 a script that deletes files
 Don't just count your directories, make your directories count being unique is better than bein perfect
+Display lines containing the pattern root from the file